pydev2007/discroft-skill/README.md

 ![Mycroft_gif_4](https://user-images.githubusercontent.com/80983612/173153515-41870e60-fa8f-4e57-b6fd-795d8b8262d5.gif)

 Last, you need to set up your webhook.
-This allows mycroft to send commands to Discord, even when the command is not ran from Discord.
+The Webhook allows requests to be forwarded from mycroft to Discord.
 In your server, click the settings button on the channel you would Mycroft messages to appear.
 Now click "Integrations" and "Webhooks", from here you can create a new Webhook and copy the URL.
 Paste the URL into the Mycroft config and reboot.

 ![Mycroft_gif_5](https://user-images.githubusercontent.com/80983612/173154814-360c7d0e-1625-4a0d-83d9-eaee49b5a784.gif)